labour law

 1. It has initiated proposals for labour legislation, had elaborate discussions about it and adopted Conventions and Recommendations.

-2. I.L.O has tried very much to form uniform labour standards despite diverse and uneven economic conditions in different parts of the world.
-It has done singular service in the field of labour legislation.
+2. ILO has tried very much to form uniform labour standards despite diverse and uneven economic conditions in different parts of the world.
+It has done a singular service in the field of labour legislation.

 Factors specific to India

-• Early labour legislation came into being because of the pressure from the manufacturers of Lancashire and Birmingham, because the labour employed in factories and mills in India were paid very less in comparison to their British counterparts.
+• Early labour legislation came into being because of the pressure from the manufacturers of Lancashire and Birmingham, because the labour employed in factories and mills in India was paid much less in comparison to their British counterparts.

 • The workers got immense support from the freedom fighters and nationalist leaders who made tireless efforts to get protective labour legislation enacted.
 Many laws were formed because of the pressure from the freedom struggle.